 The DCI seeks individuals with diverse perspectives to participate in D Teams to share their thoughts and ideas for broadening our understanding of one another’s opinions and addressing the challenges we face – everyone’s voice is welcome and needed!
-Teams will meet every three weeks from September to November, for a total of three meetings during the fall semester.
+Teams meet every 3-4 weeks over the course of a semester.
 Past participants have noted the opportunity for transformative experiences through D Teams participation and their appreciation for the opportunity to hear perspectives from a diverse group of people:

 “D Teams … give students, alums, community members a chance to meet and learn, discuss, bolster, formulate, or reformulate their opinions about an issue because of the structured discussion.
 The most unique aspect is the wide spectrum of ages in the group.
 In my group it went from 20 – 80.
 There are not that many places where this intergenerational exploration occurs.”